Trading and engineering company focusing on process pumps

 Friction bar 1 bar

-By ordinary calorimetric calculation Q= MxCxΔT, these ratios give 71.6 m3/h per 1 MW cooling capacity
+With standard calorimetric calculation Q= MxCxΔT, these conditions result in 71.6 m3/h per 1 MW cooling capacity

 500 MWh over 24 h (20.83 MW) gives a cooling water loss of 4.16 MW,